 Supply chain planning covers the interrelation of functions at a strategic, tactical and operational level.
 These functions include customer service, order processing, warehousing, transportation, and inventory whilst the supply chain processes that make the interrelation include forecasting, supply scheduling, capacity planning, production scheduling, inventory management and logistics network design.

-How our supply chain consultants can help your business improve supply chain performance
+How our consulting team can help your business improve supply chain performance

 Effective supply chain planning is the ‘glue’ that ensures physical logistics operations are synchronised with the cost and service drivers of a business.
 Supply chain planning processes should always be designed to be simple, efficient and, of course, effective.